Mean anomaly: Definition

 Because the rate of increase, n, is a constant average, the mean anomaly increases uniformly (linearly) from 0 to 2π radians or 0° to 360° during each orbit.
 It is equal to 0 when the body is at the pericenter, π radians (180°) at the apocenter, and 2π radians (360°) after one complete revolution.
 If the mean anomaly is known at any given instant, it can be calculated at any later (or prior) instant by simply adding (or subtracting) n⋅δt where δt represents the small time difference.

 Mean anomaly does not measure an angle between any physical objects (except at pericenter or apocenter, or for a circular orbit).
 It is simply a convenient uniform measure of how far around its orbit a body has progressed since pericenter.
 The mean anomaly is one of three angular parameters (known historically as "anomalies") that define a position along an orbit, the other two being the eccentric anomaly and the true anomaly.

+Mean anomaly at epoch

+The mean anomaly at epoch, M_{0}, is defined as the instantaneous mean anomaly at a given epoch, t_{0}.
+This value is sometimes provided with other orbital elements to enable calculations of the object's past and future positions along the orbit.
+The epoch for which M_{0} is defined is often determined by convention in a given field or discipline.
+For example, planetary ephemerides often define M_{0} for the epoch J2000, while for earth orbiting objects described by a two-line element set the epoch is specified as a date in the first line.

 Formulae

-The mean anomaly M can be computed from the eccentric anomaly E and the eccentricity e with Kepler's Equation:
+The mean anomaly M can be computed from the eccentric anomaly E and the eccentricity e with Kepler's equation: